|

 Developmental Sciences, College of Medicine, University of

-Arkansas for Medical Sciences, Little Rock, AR, USA.
+Arkansas for Medical Sciences (UAMS), Little Rock, AR, USA.

-Program, University of Texas Medical Branch, Galveston, TX,
+Program, University of Texas Medical Branch (UTMB), Galveston,

 1997 (Jan.)
 Assistant member, Marine Biomedical